kyllew/kuisser/public/Domain 1 Questions.md

 		The other answers are not suitable/not relevant because:
 		B. Real-time inference: This is designed for scenarios requiring immediate responses and is not cost-effective for large batch processing of archived data.
 		C. Serverless inference: While this automatically manages infrastructure, it's better suited for workloads with intermittent traffic patterns and smaller payload sizes.
-		D. Asynchronous inference: While this handles long processing times, it's typically used for individual requests that take a long time to process, not necessarily for large batch datasets.
+		D. Multimodel endpoints: This option allows hosting multiple models on a single endpoint to share computing resources, but it's designed for reducing costs when deploying multiple models, not specifically for processing large batches of data.
+It doesn't address the requirement for processing large datasets in a non-time-sensitive manner.
 	Resource URLs:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html

 Q68
-A company manually reviews all submitted resumes in PDF format.
-As the company business is growing, the company expects the volume of resumes to exceed the company's review capacity.
-The company needs an automated system to convert the PDF resumes into plain text format for additional processing.
+A company manually examines all submitted resumes in PDF format.
+As the business grows rapidly, the company anticipates the number of resumes will surpass their review capacity.
+The company needs an automated solution to convert PDF resumes into plain text format for further processing.
 Which AWS service meets this requirement?
 Options:
 A. Amazon Textract
 B. Amazon Personalize
-C. Amazon Lex
+C. Amazon Comprehend
 D. Amazon Transcribe

 Correct Answer: